ProfessorManhattan/packer-ubuntu-desktop/README.md

 ## Requirements

-* Any combination of the above virualization platforms
+* Any combination of the above virtualization platforms
 * Packer
 * Vagrant (for spinning up the VM)